dainst/idai-field/desktop/src/manual/manual.en.md

 ##### Date fields

-A value in the format "day.month.year" is entered for fields of the input type "Date".
+A value in the format "day.month.year" (DD.MM.YYYY) is entered for fields of the input type "Date".
 The entries for day and month are optional, so that it is possible to enter only a specific month of a year, or a specific year.

 <div class="table-container">
   <table>